 Is your organisation interested in working with the World Economic Forum?
 Find out more here.

 Policy-makers and private industry should not neglect the challenges of hydrogen transmission, distribution and storage.
 Such efforts span a wide range of research and development; as, for example, work on a class of materials called metal hydrides that show lots of promise as a new hydrogen storage medium.
 There are also efforts to convert hydrogen into ammonia or methanol, which is easier to transport, and then either use the derivative molecule as fuel, or convert it back into hydrogen at the customer destination.
-Last of all, there are efforts to cut the Gordian knot, and circumvent the need to move hydrogen long distance entirely, via the distributed production of hydrogen.
+Last of all, there are efforts to cut the Gordian knot in the hydrogen hype cycle, and circumvent the need to move hydrogen long distance entirely, via the distributed production of hydrogen.